Claudia Ott: Career as literary translator

 Following several reprints after her first translation of The Nights, Ott published more stories in separate volumes.
-The first of these were the tales of the nights 283 up to 542 that she had discovered and translated from a separate Arabic manuscript.
+The first of these were the tales of the nights 283 up to 542 that she had translated from a separate Arabic manuscript:The Kayseri Manuscript, the oldest one with the ending of the frame story.
 This sequel is titled Tausendundeine Nacht.
 Das glückliche Ende.
 (1001 Nights.
 The Happy Ending) and was published in 2016.
 In 2018, she published only the narrative frame of The Nights as Tausendundeine Nacht.
 Der Anfang und das glückliche Ende.
 This volume contains the beginning of the cycle with the story of Shahrazad and King Shahryar, followed by the "happy ending" in a single volume.
 The 2022 volume Tausendundeine Nacht – Das Buch der Liebe (1001 Nights – The Book of Love) contains four long love stories about King Kamarassaman and other characters of The Nights.

 The title of Ott's 2008 anthology of Oriental love poems Gold auf Lapislazuli (Gold on Lapiz Lazuli) goes back to a poem from al-Andalus about the "twinkling of stars in a dark blue sky."
 This collection of 100 translated poems from seven different oriental languages presents works written in different historical periods and features important themes of this sub-genre.

 In her public readings, Ott is usually accompanied by an Arabic musical group and reads the stories aloud, both in German and Arabic.
 By this, she presents her stories in the traditional way of Oriental storytelling.
 In printed editions, her translations have been illustrated with Arabic calligraphy.